apache/pulsar-site/docs/concepts-throttling.md

 - **Limit broker’s read request loads to BookKeeper**

   Messages are persistently stored in the BookKeeper cluster.
 If a large number of read requests cannot be fulfilled using the cached data, the BookKeeper cluster may become too busy to respond, and the broker's I/O or CPU resources can be fully occupied.
-Using the message dispatch throttling feature can make Pulsar work steadily by limiting the broker’s I/O and CPU load, as well as BookKeeper’s read request load.
+Using the message dispatch throttling feature can regulate the data flow by limiting the broker’s I/O and CPU load, as well as BookKeeper’s read request load.

 - **Balance the allocation of broker’s hardware resources at topic/subscription levels**